ameernormie/rust_common_concepts/README.md

 So an `i8` can store numbers from `-(2pow(7))` to `2pow(7) - 1`, which equals `-128` to `127`.
 The `isize` and `usize` types depend on the kind of computer your program is running on.

+> `Integer Overflow `
+> Let’s say you have a variable of type u8 that can hold values between 0 and 255.
+If you try to change the variable to a value outside of that range, such as 256, integer overflow will occur.
+Rust has some interesting rules involving this behavior.
+When you’re compiling in debug mode, Rust includes checks for integer overflow that cause your program to panic at runtime if this behavior occurs.
+Rust uses the term panicking when a program exits with an error; we’ll discuss panics in more depth in the “Unrecoverable Errors with panic!” section in Chapter 9.

+When you’re compiling in release mode with the --release flag, Rust does not include checks for integer overflow that cause panics.
+Instead, if overflow occurs, Rust performs two’s complement wrapping.
+In short, values greater than the maximum value the type can hold “wrap around” to the minimum of the values the type can hold.
+In the case of a u8, 256 becomes 0, 257 becomes 1, and so on.
+The program won’t panic, but the variable will have a value that probably isn’t what you were expecting it to have.
+Relying on integer overflow’s wrapping behavior is considered an error.
+If you want to wrap explicitly, you can use the standard library type Wrapping.

 You can write integer literals in any of the forms including `Decimal`, `Hex`, `Octal`, `Binary` and `Byte(u8 only)` **Default is `i32`**